 Palo Alto is a city located in San Mateo County and Santa Clara County California.
-With a 2020 population of 63,576, it is the 142nd largest city in California and the 605th largest city in the United States .
-Palo Alto is currently declining at a rate of -1.39% annually and its population has decreased by -1.28% since the most recent census, which recorded a population of 64,403 in 2010.
-Palo Alto reached it's highest population of 67,353 in 2016.
-Spanning over 26 miles, Palo Alto has a population density of 2,665 people per square mile.
+Palo Alto has a 2020 population of 62,682.
+Palo Alto is currently declining at a rate of -1.41% annually and its population has decreased by -2.87% since the most recent census, which recorded a population of 64,535 in 2010.

 Palo Alto is located in Santa Clara County within the Bay Area.
 This city is known for having one of the highest costs of living in the United States, as well as having one of the most educated populations in the nation.